strimzi/strimzi.github.io/_posts/2024-10-24-autorebalancing-on-scaling.md

 ---
 layout: post
-title:  "Autorebalancing on cluster scaling"
+title:  "Auto-rebalancing on cluster scaling"
 date: 2024-10-24
 author: paolo_patierno
 ---

-Scaling up or down an Apache Kafka cluster is usually done in order to achieve different goals and to get several benefits.
+Scaling an Apache Kafka cluster up or down can help meet various goals and deliver multiple benefits.
-When scaling up, by adding new brokers, the cluster is capable to handle more load in terms of data transmitted across clients.
+Scaling up by adding new brokers enables the cluster to handle a higher data load across clients.
-When scaling down, by removing some brokers from the cluster, we are able to reduce costs and energy consumption when there is not that much demand for performance due to a lower load.
+Scaling down by removing brokers can reduce costs and energy consumption when demand is lower.
 But scaling the cluster makes more sense if it's done automatically, for example by leveraging the HPA (Horizontal Pod Autoscaler) within Kubernetes.
-The problem comes when, after scaling up, the cluster is not balanced and the newly added brokers are just empty and there is the need to rebalance topics' partitions to equally spread the load across all the brokers (older and newer).
+After scaling up, the issue arises from the cluster being unbalanced, with new brokers left empty.
+This requires rebalancing topic partitions to equally spread the load across all brokers, old and new.
-On the other side, scaling down could be not possible when brokers to be removed are hosting topics' partitions, unless we accept to have offline replicas and losing HA (High Availability).
+On the other hand, scaling down may not be possible if the brokers to be removed host topic partitions, unless we are willing to accept offline replicas and sacrifice High Availability (HA).
 In both scenarios, rebalancing the cluster by using the Cruise Control integration within Strimzi is the solution.
-Doing it automatically is even better and this is what we are going to talk about in this blog post.
+Doing it automatically makes the process even easier and this is what we are going to talk about in this blog post.

 <!--more-->

-### Scaling and rebalancing, how do you do today?
+### How scaling and rebalancing is done today

-When scaling up an Apache Kafka cluster, the newly added brokers don't get any partitions of the already existing topics hosted on the other brokers.
+When scaling up a Kafka cluster, newly added brokers don't get any partitions for the topics hosted on the other brokers.
-The new brokers are just empty and they are going to get partitions for newly created topics based on the distribution mechanism within Apache Kafka itself.
+The new brokers remain empty and will receive partitions for newly created topics based on Apache Kafka's distribution mechanism.
 Quite often, this is not what you want because you are scaling up in order to spread the load across more brokers and getting better performance.
-Today, the only way to do so with Strimzi, is about running a manual rebalancing by leveraging the `KafkaRebalance` custom resource with the `add-brokers` mode (listing the added brokers) and the goals to be satisfied by Cruise Control.
+Currently, the only way to achieve this with Strimzi is by manually rebalancing the cluster using the `KafkaRebalance` custom resource in `add-brokers` mode, where you list the added brokers and specify the goals to be met by Cruise Control.
-This way, some of the already existing topics' partitions are moved from the old brokers to the new ones, making the cluster more balanced.
+This way, some of the already existing topic partitions are moved from the old brokers to the new ones, making the cluster more balanced.

-When scaling down, the operation of removing brokers could be blocked by the Strimzi operator because those brokers are hosting topics' partitions and the immediate shutdown will cause offline replicas and losing HA.
+When scaling down, the operation to remove brokers could be blocked by the Cluster Operator because those brokers are hosting topic partitions and the immediate shutdown will cause offline replicas and loss of HA.
 In order to move forward, before scaling down, it is possible to run a manual rebalancing by using a `KafkaRebalance` custom resource with the `remove-brokers` mode (listing the brokers to remove) and the goals for that.
 This way, Cruise Control moves partitions off the brokers to be removed so that they become empty and can be scaled down.

-For more details about how to do so, please refer to the official [documention](https://strimzi.io/docs/operators/latest/deploying#cruise-control-concepts-str) related to the Cruise Control integration within Strimzi.
+For more details about how to do this, please refer to the official [documention](https://strimzi.io/docs/operators/latest/deploying#cruise-control-concepts-str) related to the Cruise Control integration within Strimzi.

 While both the above approaches work, the process is still actually manual and done in two separate steps: